chocolateboy/string_splitter/README.md

 # DESCRIPTION

-Many languages have built-in string `split` functions/methods.
+Many languages have built-in `split` functions/methods for strings.
 They behave similarly (notwithstanding the occasional [surprise](https://chriszetter.com/blog/2017/10/29/splitting-strings/)), and handle a few common cases e.g.: